bforte/Functoid/README.md

 expression with the identity function, now let's try the following:

 ```
-lambdoid -e "Oc@"
+functoid -e "Oc@"

 Final expression: λx1
 ```

-This time it terminates, that's because `lambdoid` only ever evaluates stuff if it really needs to.
+This time it terminates, that's because `functoid` only ever evaluates stuff if it really needs to.
 In fact try running it with `-q` flag and see what happens.
-If you don't like this behaviour however you can force evaluation at each step with the `-f` flag - meaning `lambdoid -qfe "Of@"` wont' terminate.
+If you don't like this behaviour however you can force evaluation at each step with the `-f` flag - meaning `functoid -qfe "Of@"` wont' terminate.

 <!-- ## Control flow